More popular than Jesus: Escalation and radio bans

 In late July, Unger sent copies of the interviews to radio stations in the Southern United States.
-WAQY in Birmingham, Alabama, was among the first to react.
-There, disc jockey Tommy Charles, informed by co-presenter Doug Layton about Lennon's remarks, declared, "That does it for me.
+One of the first to react was WAQY in Birmingham, Alabama.
+There, disc jockey Tommy Charles, upon being informed by co-presenter Doug Layton about Lennon's remarks, declared, "That does it for me.
 I am not going to play the Beatles any more."
-On their 29 July breakfast show, Charles and Layton asked for listeners' opinions on Lennon's words, and the response was overwhelmingly negative.
-The pair then publicly destroyed Beatles LPs, with Charles later explaining, "We just felt it was so absurd and sacrilegious that something ought to be done to show them that they can't get away with this sort of thing."
-United Press International bureau manager Al Benn heard the WAQY show and filed a news report, which culminated in a major New York Times on 5 August.
+During the station's breakfast show on 29 July, Charles and Layton asked for listeners' opinions on Lennon's words, and the response was overwhelmingly negative.
+The two hosts then publicly destroyed Beatles records, with Charles later explaining, "We just felt it was so absurd and sacrilegious that something ought to be done to show them that they can't get away with this sort of thing."
+United Press International bureau manager Al Benn heard the WAQY show and filed a news report, which culminated in a major New York Times story on 5 August.
 This newfound publicity propelled Datebook, which had not been a leading title in the youth magazine market beforehand, to sell a million copies.

 Right-wing religious groups deemed Lennon's remarks blasphemous.
-More than 30 radio stations followed WAQY's example by refusing to play the Beatles' music.
-WAQY hired a tree-grinding machine and invited listeners to bring their Beatles memorabilia for destruction.
-KCBN in Reno, Nevada, broadcast hourly editorials against the band and announced a public bonfire for 6 August where the band's albums would be burned.
+Over thirty radio stations followed WAQY's lead by refusing to play the Beatles' music.
+WAQY hired a tree-grinding machine and invited listeners to bring in Beatles memorabilia for destruction.
+In Reno, Nevada, KCBN aired hourly editorials condemning the band and held a public bonfire on 6 August where the band's albums were burned.
 Many Southern stations organised similar public burnings.
 Photos of teenagers participating in the bonfires were widely distributed throughout the US, and the controversy received extensive media coverage through television reports.
 McCartney later likened these burnings to Nazi book burnings, calling the backlash an example of "hysterical low-grade American thinking".

 The furore came to be known as the "'More popular than Jesus' controversy" or the "Jesus controversy".
 It followed soon after the negative reaction from American disc jockeys and retailers to the "butcher" sleeve photo used on the Beatles' US-only LP Yesterday and Today.
 Withdrawn and replaced within days of release in June, this LP cover showed the band members dressed as butchers and covered in dismembered plastic dolls and pieces of raw meat.
-For some conservatives in the American South, according to Rodriguez, Lennon's comments on Christ now allowed them an opportunity to act on their grievances against the Beatles: namely, their long hair and championing of African-American musicians.
+For some conservatives in the American South, according to Rodriguez, Lennon's comments on Christ now allowed them an opportunity to act on their grievances against the Beatles, namely, their long hair and championing of African-American musicians.